lukemorton/lily/README.md

 ## Why Lily?

 Because she's different.
-Instead of enforcing you to obide by interfaces and implement classes in a rigid fashion that is tightly coupled to a framework she instead provides the same functionality with less restriction.
+She doesn't enforce you to obide by interfaces and implement classes in a rigid fashion that is tightly coupled to a framework.
+She instead provides the same functionality with less restriction.

 By providing decoupled components that behave like ordinary functions, by